ikt32/GTAVStancer/README.md

 Download the [ScriptHookV SDK](http://www.dev-c.com/gtav/scripthookv/) and extract it's contents to ScriptHookV_SDK.
 Clone this repository to the same folder ScriptHookV_SDK was extracted so you have ScriptHookV_SDK and SlamIt in the same folder.
 Also clone GTAVManualTransmission since this project refers to those classes.
+Clone my [GTAVMenuBase](https://github.com/E66666666/GTAVMenuBase) to the same folder you're gonna clone this to.

 # Todo until V1.0 release